 An opportunity to rethink housing in your area

-Given the increasing pressure on local council to deliver housing solutions and that fit the future needs of their community, now is an ideal time for council staff to step back and re-assess the demand and opportunity for housing in their areas.
+Given the increasing pressure on local council to deliver housing solutions that fit the future needs of their community, now is an ideal time for council staff to step back and re-assess the demand and opportunity for housing in their areas.

 Too often, housing analysis is focused on capacity alone; a review of levers council can pull within accepted limitations and current zoning plans.
-This sort of analysis can miss the wider opportunity for housing in a region.
+This sort of analysis alone can miss the wider opportunity for housing in a region.
 Stepping back and reviewing housing options with fresh, clear eyes is the first responsible step in the current climate.

 Understanding local housing supply and demand and the drivers thereof is the basic pre-requisite.
 But how have previous policies performed?
 Has housing development actually centred around identified activity centres, or has it continued to spread around the LGA?
 Is housing supporting the industries and occupations that are key to a thriving local economy?
 What are the opportunities – for the community, the economy and the environment – that emerge by re-thinking housing solutions?